Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

 \textbf{(iii) Data-dependent approaches, such as MEMO and DDA, are extremely inefficient.} Despite the independence of MEMO and DDA on batch size, they incur a massive computational burden.
 For instance, $\mathcal{C}(g_{\text{MEMO}}) = 54$ and $\mathcal{C}(g_{\text{DDA}}) = 810$.
 Thus, both methods will be busy adapting for considerable portions of the stream, leaving most predictions to the non-adapted classifier.
-This phenomenon is the reason behind the reported performance of these methods being so close to that of $f_\theta$ (\ie around 82\%).
+This phenomenon is the reason behind the reported performance of these methods being so close to that of $f_\theta$ (\emph{i.e.} around 82\%).
 This result calls for future research to focus on increasing the efficiency of data-dependent adaptation methods.

-\textbf{(iv) Sample rejection-oriented methods can perform well under the online protocol.} EATA adapts efficiently due to its fast sample rejection algorithm, which relies solely on the forward pass to admit samples for adaptation.
-EATA's low error rate of 55.6\%, combined with a small performance drop of less than 4\%, positions it as the \textit{top performer} under the online evaluation protocol on ImageNet-C. On the other hand, SAR does not benefit from sample rejection.
-SAR's performance drop of 7.5\% is due to its dependence on gradients for sample rejection, which significantly reduces its speed.
+\textbf{(iv) Sample rejection-oriented methods can perform well under the realistic protocol.} EATA adapts efficiently due to its fast sample rejection algorithm, which relies solely on the forward pass to admit samples for adaptation.
+EATA's low error rate of 55.6\%, combined with a small performance drop of less than 4\%, positions it as the \textit{top performer} under the realistic evaluation protocol on ImageNet-C. On the other hand, SAR does not benefit from sample rejection.
+SAR's performance drop of 7.5\% is due to its dependence on gradients for sample rejection, which reduces its speed.

-\textbf{(v) SHOT benefits from the online protocol.} Interestingly, we found that SHOT (and SHOT-IM in the Appendix), a fine-tuning-based approach, benefits from our online evaluation.
+\textbf{(v) SHOT benefits from the realistic protocol.} Interestingly, we found that SHOT (and SHOT-IM in the Appendix), a fine-tuning-based approach, benefits from our realistic evaluation.
 In particular, we found that SHOT's error rate decreases by 2\% on fog corruption and by 0.8\% on average.
 This observation could suggest that SHOT could potentially improve performance by disposing of fine-tuning on every batch.
-It is also worth mentioning that, under our online evaluation, SHOT (introduced in 2020) outperforms \textit{all} methods except EATA.
+It is also worth mentioning that, under our realistic evaluation, SHOT (introduced in 2020) outperforms \textit{all} methods except EATA.